REC_01

 In 2026, the best translations don't come from the biggest models, but from the smartest retrieval systems.
 The focus has shifted from the sheer scale of parametric memory to the efficiency and accuracy of non-parametric knowledge integration.

-A: Yes, for most enterprises.
-Fine-tuning is static and expensive; RAG allows you to update your Translation Memory in real-time by adding documents to your vector database.
+A: For 90% of business cases, yes.
+Fine-tuning models on bilingual data is static and suffers from "Knowledge Cutoff."
+RAG allows you to update your Translation Memory in seconds by simply uploading a new PDF or sheet to your vector store.

 Loading comments...